 How to Grow and Care

 Grow Delphiniums in a sunny area with soil that is consistently moist.
 Don't let them dry out.
 Mulch helps retain moisture and keeps roots cool.
-Performance of this specimen is enhanced when growing Delphinium plants in neutral to slightly alkaline soil pH.
+The performance of this specimen is enhanced when growing Delphinium plants in neutral to slightly alkaline soil pH.
 Soil should be well-draining.

 Sun exposure is another aspect of care of Delphinium that the gardener must get right for the showy blooms to appear.
 Gentle morning sun is preferable to the Delphiniums, which are picky about extreme differences in temperatures.
 Provide afternoon shade, especially when planted in hotter zones… – See more at: How to Grow and Care for Delphinium Plants

 Native to western North America where it can be found in the Great Basin and the Sierra Nevada.

 - Plantopedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone or Origin